ffgiardina/shrew/Readme.md

 - Arithmetic of normal random variables (e.g. X * Y - Z)
 - Probability density and cumulative density of arithmetic expressions with lazy numerical evaluation if no exact solution exists
 - Conditionals and marginals of multivariate normal random vectors
+- Gaussian process model with hyperparameter optimization

 ## Requirements
-Shrew requires the `Eigen C++` and `Boost.Math` libraries.
+Shrew requires the `Eigen C++`, `Boost.Math`, `NLopt`, and `pybind11` libraries.
 If these dependencies are not installed in the default paths, set the environment variable `SHREW_DEPS` to the root directory where they are located.

 ## Installation
 ### CMake